yli091230/mappability/README.md

 * Export bowtie path

 2. To run jobs:
+* Haven't optimized the workflow, just used the original one.
+There are different part in `set_variables.sh`, run each single part sequentially by comment off other parts.
+Maybe use snakemake to better organize the workflow.
 * Set user_slurm=0, Run `bash set_variables.sh` in an interactive node
 * Set user_slurm=1, Run `bash set_variables.sh <expans_account>` to submit jobs